 Our children may require adaptions and accommodations to support their sensory needs.
-Regular movement opportunities, flexibility in expectations e.g. sitting down for carpet time, time to decompress when things become too overwhelming or ear defenders to dull auditory overload.
+Regular movement opportunities, flexibility in expectations - e.g sitting down for carpet time, time to decompress when things become too overwhelming or ear defenders to dull auditory overload.
 These are all added into their support plans and staff are aware of the tools and strategies that support each unique child.

-We use simple language, gestures and visuals to support the children when they are dysregulated.
-Each child receiving additional support for SEND, has a clear sensory profile and strategic plan that has been written by the Nursery SENCo and shared with the team.
-This allows staff to be aware of a child's triggers, signs of dysregulation as well as the strategies that meet their needs in order to support and balance their nervous system.
+We use simple language, gestures and visuals to support them when they are dysregulated.
+Each child receiving additional support for SEND, has a clear sensory profile and strategic plan that has been written by the nursery SENCo and shared with the team.
+This allows educators to be aware of a child's triggers, signs of dysregulation as well as the strategies that meet their needs to support are balance of the nervous system.